nxnarbais/datadog-partner-app/nodejs-dummy/README.md

 In addition, this application output some information via console.log, you can override this to use Winston as well.

+For instance on the main `server.js` file:

 - Open again the `server.js` file: `vim app/src/server.js`
 - Replace the line: ``console.error(`### ERROR: ${err.message}`);`` with: ``wlogger.error(`### ERROR: ${err.message}`);``

+Or on the todo module:

 - Open the `todo/utils.js` file: `vim app/src/todo/utils.js`
 - Import the wlogger.js file: